SamoraHunter/ensemble_genetic_algorithm/README.md

     chmod +x setup.sh
     ./setup.sh
     ```
-    This will create a virtual environment named `ga_env`, install the default dependencies from `pyproject.toml`, and set up a Jupyter kernel.
+    This will create a virtual environment named `ga_env`, install the default dependencies, and set up a Jupyter kernel.
 The environment will be activated for your current terminal session.

-### Installation Options
+#### Installation Options

 The setup script supports different installation profiles.
 You can specify one using flags: